The X-Files: The Truth Is Still Out There

 A medical doctor with a solid grasp of various scientific fields, it was the expected task of Dana Scully to not only assist Fox Mulder in his investigations but debunk his supernatural theories with factual evidence based on the physical world.
 With both believer and skeptic working side-by-side, The X-Files was able to incorporate the various disparaging elements of the country into its singular mystery-of-the-week narratives.

-Fox Mulder and Dana Scully themselves evolved into more than just mere partners with differing perspectives but devoted companions at odds with the government establishment.
-In essence, The X-Files was a new counterculture that emerged from the creative mind of Chris Carter just as the Baby Boomers themselves were reaching middle age and a member of that generation – Bill Clinton – was taking the reins of president.
+In many ways, The X-Files also served as a new counterculture just as the Baby Boomers were reaching middle age and a member of that generation – Bill Clinton – was taking the reins of president.
 Mulder and Scully were the keepers of the flame not in terms of universal peace and love, however, but in regard to governmental distrust.

-While the main antagonists of The X-Files fueled the belief in government conspiracies, the supernatural elements of the series reflected the spiritual void that had slowly engulfed the country.
-As traditional religious observance began to falter, the need for spirituality grew in its place, and many Americans turned to New Age and the esoteric for answers.
+While the main antagonists of The X-Files fueled the belief in government conspiracies, the supernatural elements of the series reflected the spiritual void that had slowly engulfed the country at the end of the 1960s.
+As traditional religious observance began to falter, a need for spirituality grew in its place, and many Americans turned to New Age and the esoteric for answers.

-In many ways this spiritual transformation was personified by Fox Mulder.
+This spiritual transformation was most personified by Fox Mulder.
 The story of The X-Files, after all, is ultimately the search by one man for answers – in Mulder’s case, answers relating to the disappearance of his sister from decades earlier.
-Traditional thinking did not offer the necessary closure, so Mulder turned to the supernatural.
-With keen observation and an innate ability to think outside the box, he saw things that other people failed to acknowledge, either because of ignorance or an inability to believe in something greater than the physical world of their senses.
+Traditional beliefs didn’t offer the necessary closure, so Mulder turned to the supernatural.
+With keen observation and an innate ability to think outside the box, he saw things that other people failed to acknowledge, either because of ignorance or an inability to believe in something other than the physical world of their senses.

 Although Dana Scully had originally been tasked with debunking the theories of Fox Mulder, her own analysis of their investigations often added insight and cohesiveness to Mulder’s conclusions.
 No matter the situation, Scully was ready with a scientific explanation that countered Mulder’s supernatural beliefs.

 In the end, both FBI agents appeared to be correct even if their fundamental philosophies were at odds.
-Fox Mulder, for instance, did not believe that the supernatural operated outside the norm of the physical world but was instead an extension of common scientific doctrines.
-The pronouncements of Dana Scully, meanwhile, were solidly grounded but open-ended enough to fit with the perceptions of Mulder.
+Fox Mulder, for instance, did not believe that the supernatural operated outside the norm of the physical world but was instead an extension of scientific doctrines.
+The pronouncements of Dana Scully, meanwhile, were solidly grounded but open-ended enough to fit in with the conclusions of Mulder.

 In the world of The X-Files, science and the supernatural co-existed, just as the spiritual Fox Mulder and the deeply religious Dana Scully complimented each other on both personal and professional levels.